 Strength training increases metabolism, causing your body to burn fat long after your workout is done.
 However, some workout techniques are particularly effective for fat loss.
 This includes metabolic resistance training, which combines both cardio and strength exercises.
 If you’re tired of your old workout routine, MRT is a great choice.

-This kind of workout involves supersets, low rest and compound movements, circuits, and high intensity interval training.
+This kind of workout involves supersets, low rest and compound movements, circuits, and high-intensity interval training.
 When done right, it will spike your metabolism and boost your ability to build muscle.
 For best results, keep your weights heavy and your rest periods short.

 Eating protein in the morning is a simple yet effective way to boost your metabolic rate.
 A slow metabolism often indicates insulin resistance.
 In the morning, your insulin levels are high.
-If you eat carbs for breakfast, insulin will rise even more, leaving you tired and fatigued by noon.
+If you eat carbs for breakfast, insulin will raise even more, leaving you tired and fatigued by noon.
 I’ve actually covered this topic here: Want to Lose Fat?
 Skip Carbs at Breakfast!

 A high-protein breakfast will keep you full longer and speed up metabolism.
 Not to mention that you’ll have constant energy throughout the day.
 The foods you eat for breakfast can increase or slow your metabolic rate.
 Maybe it’s time to rethink the high-sugar, high-carb breakfast you’re used to.
 Swap bagels for bacon, egg, and cheese to keep your metabolism high and burn fat.